 Homemade glass cleaner recipes generally start with vinegar and water, and then add alcohol and/or cornstarch.
 I know, cornstarch?
 But, having tried recipes of vinegar/water, vinegar/water/alcohol, and vinegar/water/alcohol/cornstarch, the last concoction is the clear winner – and it really works – you won’t miss the commercial glass cleaner.
-Here’s the recipe:

 Best Homemade Glass Cleaner

-1/4 cup rubbing alcohol
+- 1/4 cup rubbing alcohol

-1/4 cup white vinegar
+- 1/4 cup white vinegar

-1 tablespoon cornstarch
+- 1 tablespoon cornstarch

-2 cups warm water
+- 2 cups warm water

-- Also shake well before using to keep cornstarch mixed and prevent it from plugging the spray mechanism.
+- Also shake well before using to keep cornstarch mixed and prevent it from clogging the spray mechanism.